 In December 2021, the Foundation announced that it’s working with Buterin to create a PoS-based community staking system.
 In 2023, they announced a new core development fund with five custodians.

 Users can now follow the Foundation’s website for regular updates here.

 Let’s take a look at Dogecoin’s design characteristics:

 Mining: Dogecoin’s Proof of Work Algorithm

-Dogecoin’s blockchain works like any other primary blockchain.
+Dogecoin’s blockchain works like any other layer-one blockchain.
 Blocks are chained together using a hashing algorithm, and outputs can be spent.
 In other words, users can spend their Dogecoins by sending a transaction to a DOGE address.